 |Other||Linen provided, Towels provided|

-Cot and highchair available on request at no extra cost.
+Cot available on request at no extra cost.

-The availability of the above mentioned equipment must be confirmed directly with the owner prior to the arrival date, otherwise the availability cannot be guaranteed.
+The availability of the above mentioned equipment must be confirmed directly with the owner on making the reservation, otherwise the availability cannot be guaranteed.

-In Short: Calm, narrow streets, rich in history.
+In Short: small neighbourhood, narrow side streets, picturesque.

 Guest reviewsPowered by TripAdvisor

 Guest reviews no reviews

 Help other travellers decide where to stay

 This holiday home hasn’t got any reviews yet.
 The average rating on Holiday Lettings is four out of five.
 This place could be newly added or perhaps it’s a well kept secret.
 Either way, it’s time to reveal all.

 GowithOh - Your trusted host in Europe (Property Manager GowithOh)